Los Angeles Truck Accident Lawyers

 - Contact MKP Law Group, LLP Today: Our experts are ready to get you or your loved one the compensation you deserve.
 Call us now for your free consultation at 310-285-5353.
 At MKP Law Group, LLP, our truck accident lawyers are highly experienced in handling commercial truck auto accidents and have obtained significant settlements on behalf of our clients.
 We know how to deal with insurance companies so that you do not have to.
 We also work with medical doctors, therapists, and professionals who can treat injuries resulting from the accident so you can focus on getting better.

 MKP Law Group, LLP’s team strives to make the process as easy and quick as possible.
-The team at MKP is experienced, attentive, dependable, and tenacious, so call us today to schedule your 100% consultation.
+Our team is experienced, attentive, dependable, and tenacious, so call us today to schedule your 100% consultation.

 As always, if we don’t win your case, you don’t owe us a dime.